PennyLaneAI/catalyst/doc/dev/autograph.rst

 Indexing within a loop
 ~~~~~~~~~~~~~~~~~~~~~~

-Indexing arrays within a for loop works, but care must be taken.
+Indexing arrays within a for loop will generally work, but care must be taken.

-For example, using static bounds to index a JAX array inside of a for loop:
+For example, using a for loop with static bounds to index a JAX array is straightforward:

 >>> dev = qml.device("lightning.qubit", wires=3)
 >>> @qjit(autograph=True)